shiningwing/TagMo/README.md

 * Attempted RTL layout fixes
 * App bar titles added, as well as up arrows
 * Mildly redesigned file browser
+* Dark theme compatibility

+I'm a UI designer first and foremost, so don't expect many changes that aren't UI-related, I'm not even very good at programming.

 # What is TagMo?